 Day 3 Windsor – Gloucester (Approx. 340 kms or 210 miles / 4.5 hours riding)

-After breakfast and checkout.
-Great news there is no more city traffic as we head up the popular riding road, The Putty Road.
+After breakfast and checkout, great news there is no more city traffic as we head up the popular riding road, The Putty Road.
 We will have a stop at Grey Gum International cafe.
-After a short break we return to the Putty Road and head for the Hunter Valley.
+After a short break, we return to the Putty Road and head for the Hunter Valley.
 We will stop for lunch at a selected local cafe.
-After lunch we stay mainly on the back roads.
-Before we reach our selected overnight accommodation we will have an afternoon tea break.
+After lunch, we stay mainly on the back roads will have an afternoon tea break before we reach our selected overnight accommodation.
 Tonight is Bar-B-Q night.
 (Meals: B/D)

 Day 5 Port Macquarie Rest Day (Approx. 0km)